gitcoinco/governance/docs/DEPLOYMENT-GUIDE.md

 2) `network-config.yaml` - While network configurations can also be put in brownie-config.yaml it's a good idea to put your network configs outside your repo directory as it will likely contain some private info.
 By default, Brownie will install a network-config file in `~/.brownie/network-config.yaml`

-You can set your things like Infura keys and test mnemonics in your local network-config.yaml so you don't have to manually set them with environment variables.
+You can set things like Infura keys and test mnemonics in your local network-config.yaml so you don't have to manually set them with environment variables.

 ## Deploy Governance Contracts Locally